⚡Super Sale⚡

 Newborns have relatively quite high pH levels all over their skin.
 As the baby gets older, their pH levels decline rapidly.
 Their average pH is about 7 compared to the average pH of adults which is 5.7.

-Skin pH also varies depending upon the area of your body.
-Like armpits, buttocks or genital areas which are less exposed tend to maintain their own natural acidity.
+Skin pH also varies depending on the area of your body.
+Like armpits, buttocks, or genital areas which are less exposed tend to maintain their own natural acidity.
 Unlike your chest, face, and hands, which tend to be more alkaline as they are more exposed areas.

 Other factors which affect skin pH are: